signalfx/tracing-examples/EARLY-ACCESS.md

-For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and instead direct all feedback and questions to the `#tracing-eap-$customer` Slack channel.
+For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and instead directly email all feedback and questions to the `tracing-feedback@signalfx.com`.

-_If you haven't been invited to the Slack channel, reach out to `max@signalfx.com` or `mohit@signalfx.com`._

 ## Sending trace data to SignalFx